Chen-Jacker/EE5346-Visual-Place-Recognition-Project/README.md

 # EE5346-Visual-Place-Recognition-Project
 This project realizes VPR (Visual Place Recognition) tasks based on RobotCar Dataset using combining RGB image matching and lidar data.
-The detail of introduction to the VPR task and our method can be seen in ```EE5346-VPR-paper.pdf```
+The details of the introduction to the VPR task and our method can be seen in ```EE5346-VPR-paper.pdf```
 ## System Requirement
 - Ubuntu20.04

-## Running the code
+## The main code is here
-- main.inpy
+- main.ipynb

 ## Acknowledgements
 - [EE5346_2023_project](https://github.com/MedlarTea/EE5346_2023_project/)